World Robot Olympiad

 The World Robot Olympiad (WRO) is a global robotics competition for young people.
 The World Robot Olympiad competition uses Lego Mindstorms manufactured by LEGO Education.
-First held in 2004 in Singapore, it now attracts more than 28,000 teams from more than 85 countries.
+First held in 2004 in Singapore, it now attracts more than 70,000 students from more than 95 countries.

 The competition consists of 4 different categories: RoboMission, RoboSports, Future Innovators, Future Engineers. and for the RoboMission and Future Innovators categories, it consists of three different age groups: Elementary, Junior High and Senior High.
 Participants below the age of 13 are considered as Elementary, participants from ages 11 until 15 years old are considered Junior High, and participants between 14 and 19 are considered Senior High.

 History

 WRO was formally established in 2003, with the first international WRO final organized in 2004.
 Organizations from China, Japan, Singapore and Korea are considered the founding countries.
 In 2004, teams from China, Chinese Taipei, Hong Kong, India, Indonesia, Japan, Korea, Malaysia, Philippines, Russia, Singapore and Thailand took part in the first international final, held in Singapore.

 In 2003, the four founding countries established the international WRO Committee (now known as the WRO Advisory Council), which decided to establish a new and permanent robotics organisation, based on the idea that students from all over the world should have the opportunity to meet with other students to fulfil the new mission statement: